-Pls are responsible for covering the expenses of participating in biennial Pl meetings held at the NSF throughout the tenure of their award and should indicate this in their budget.
+Pls are expected to participate in biennial PI meetings held at the NSF throughout the tenure of their award and should include costs for this in their proposal budget.

 C. Due Dates

 • Full Proposal Deadline(s) (due by 5 p.m. submitter's local time):